Title Deutsche Nationalbibliografie

 Uses made of services offered Advance notification of publications for acquisition in libraries and book stores, derived cataloguing, indexing for search engines.

-Availability of metadata for re-use All bibliographic data of the German National Library and the authority data of the Integrated Authority File (GND) can be freely re-used under “Creative Commons Zero” (CC0 1.0) terms
+Under what conditions may the metadata be re-used for other products?
+All bibliographic data of the German National Library and the authority data of the Integrated Authority File (GND) can be freely re-used under “Creative Commons Zero (CC0 1.0)” terms.

-Levels of description offered ISBD and Catalogue records
+Levels of description offered Full, ISBD, Dublin Core